 “Today, pulp traceability is increasingly required by customers and other parties in the supply chain due to certifications and regulations – for example, relating to food safety and container weight control,” says Janne Neuvonen, Project Manager at UPM Pulp.

 “We are currently building foundations for the utilisation of RFID technology.
 Our aim is to identify pulp units made up of pulp bales, trace these units along the supply chain and in future make the whole delivery as transparent as possible,” explains Janne.

 The benefits that could be created with RFID are apparent in every step of the supply chain.

-A longer term goal for UPM’s paper mills is to automate procedures – reducing manual work and human error.
+A longer-term goal for UPM’s mills is to automate procedures – reducing manual work and human error.
 Identified stocks and transparency are an essential asset when optimising and managing incoming and outgoing traffic effectively and reliably.
 Streamlined warehouse management saves time and money, especially when demand and supply become erratic.

 “In a hypothetical situation where there might be a shortage of pulp at our paper mills, real-time inventory visibility would make it easier to prioritise and channel material to the mills most in need,” says Kimmo Sell, Director, Raw Material Execution at UPM Communication and Specialty Papers.

 “In addition, in the not too distant future, data on pulp quality carried by RFID tags could bring savings in paper production.
 When there is exceptionally high-quality pulp available, it can be reserved and stored for the most demanding products.
 Real-time quality data can enable the adjustment of production parameters.
 That could mean lower energy or chemical usage in the production process,” Sell explains.